-In the everyday financial world, an installment loan is easier to come across, since most lenders offer them in some capacity, whether prime or subprime.
+In the everyday financial world, an installment loan is easier to come across, since most lenders in London offer them in some capacity, whether prime or subprime.
 The same concept applies; borrowed money that’s repaid in various frequencies.

 That said, one of the best things about an installment loan is that you can adjust your payment plan to suit your financial needs.
 Although every lender has a different way of doing business and your negotiating power may be limited if you have healthier finances, most will allow you to choose from several installment frequency options.

 Can you refinance a personal loan?
 Find out here.

 Typical Installment Frequencies:

 - Weekly installments (which work out to 52 payments per year)

 - Bi-weekly installments (which work out to 26 payments per year)

 - Monthly installments (which work out to 12 payments per year)